 Now get out there and take some irresistible food pictures.

-Food photography FAQ
+Food Photography FAQ

 - Arrange your plating and cutlery before you start taking pictures.